alt236/apkdetails/README.md

 Get the latest release here: [https://github.com/alt236/apkdetails/releases]()

 ```
-usage: apkdetails.jar [-h] -i <arg> [-v]
+usage: apkdetails.jar [-h] -i <arg> [-o <arg>] [--print-class-graph |
+                             --print-class-list | --print-class-tree | --print-manifest]    [-s
+                             <arg>] [-v]
-version: 1.1.0
+version: 1.2.0
 Analyzes an APK and prints helpful info.

  -h,--human               If set, file sizes will be human readable
  -i,--input <arg>         Input.
 This can be either a single APK, or a
                           directory.
 If it's the latter, all files with
                           ".apk" extension will be analysed
  -o,--output <arg>        Output Directory (Optional)
+    --print-class-graph   Print the APK classes as a GraphML graph to
+                          terminal.
+It ignores all options except -i and
+                          -o.
+    --print-class-list    Print the APK classes as a list to the terminal.
+                          It ignores all options except -i and -o.
+    --print-class-tree    Print the APK classes as an ASCII tree to
+                          terminal.
+It ignores all options except -i and
+                          -o.
+    --print-manifest      Print the APK manifest to the terminal.
+It
+                          ignores all options except -i and -o.
- -s,--show-only <arg>   Show only the following, comma separated outputs.
+ -s,--show-only <arg>     Show only the following, comma separated
-                        Valid options are: [architectures, build_config,
+                          outputs.
+Valid options are: [architectures,
-                        certificates, content_size, dex_info, file_info,
+                          build_config, certificates, content_size,
-                        manifest, resources]
+                          dex_info, file_info, manifest, resources]
- -v,--verbose           If set, more detailed information will be printed.
+ -v,--verbose             If set, more detailed information will be
+                          printed.
 This includes a full list of Manifest
                           activities/permissions/receivers and services.

 Sample usage: